ajkneisl/Chad/readme.md

 # Chad

+Chad has been replaced with [Buta](https://github.com/Shoganeko/buta), and is now archived.

 Chad has a wide variety of features and utilities.
 They can be useful and fun to your moderators, and to your users.

 Invite Chad to your server [here](https://shog.dev/chad/invite), or invite Test Chad [here](https://shog.dev/chad/test-invite).